OpenDSA/OpenDSA/RST/en/VisFormalLang/TuringIntro.rst

 They all take an input string.
 They all march across the string from left to right, one character at each step.
-They stop when they reach the end of the string, and then make a simple decision: If the machine is in a final state, then it accepts the string, and otherwise it rejects the string.
+They stop when they reach the end of the string and then make a simple decision: If the machine is in a final state, then it accepts the string, and otherwise it rejects the string.
 In other words, they are :term:`acceptors` for some language.